apache/pulsar/site2/docs/functions-runtime.md

 sidebar_label: Configure Functions runtime
 ---

-Currently, Pulsar Functions supports running functions in three runtimes.
+Currently, Pulsar Functions support the following three methods to run functions.

 - *Thread*: Invoke functions in threads in Functions Worker.
 - *Process*: Invoke functions in processes forked by Functions Worker.
 - *Kubernetes*: Submit functions as Kubernetes StatefulSets by Functions Worker.

-## Configure Thread runtime
+## Configure thread runtime

-*Thread* runtime is the most simplest runtime to configure.
-At most of the time, you don't need to configure anything.
-You can customize the thread group name by setting following settings:
+*Thread* runtime is easy to configure.
+In most cases, you don't need to configure anything.
+You can customize the thread group name with the following settings:

 ```yaml
 threadContainerFactory: